 If you access your HTML files you can add ASCII art yourself, without the plugins.
-(See above).
 But, not everyone wants to do that.

 WP Figlet is all about adding text created in ASCII art fonts (figlets).
 It even lets you choose which figlet fonts you want to use.
-The auto suggestions creates a figlet in your source code like this (you choose your own words):
+The auto suggestions creates a figlet in your source code.

 It does work.